cmacho/opening-tree/test_data/testdata_description.md

   these two lines:
     - 1. d4 e6 2. e4 c5 3. d5 Nf6 4.
 Nc3 d6 5. dxe6 fxe6 6.
 Nf3
 	- 1. d4 c5 2. d5 Nf6 3.
 Nc3 d6 4. e4 e6 5. dxe6 fxe6 6.
 Bf4
+* bad_opening_black.pgn: contains a leaf where black is to move.
+* good_opening_white: should work fine.
+It is an older version of data/opening_white.pgn
+* good_opening_black: should work fine.
+It is an older verison of data/opening_black.pgn